DWilliamZero/all-weather-app/README.md

 ## **Description:**
 The All Weather App is a responsive web app that provides a 5-day weather forecast by zip-code.
 The responsiveness will be optimized for desktop, tablet, and mobile.
 User can enter a zip-code for the area of interest, and they will recieve a neatly styled weather forecast providing: Date, Temprature, sky-cover, wind speed and direction, for the current day, and the following 4-days.
-Users can also share selected weather with friends by email.
-All emails are added to a mailing list.

 ## **Wireframes:**
 ### **Home View - Desktop**
 ![](https://www.dwilliamzero.com/zero-cloud/all-weather-app-wireframe_000.jpg)